A MVP development model is divided into layers as follows:

-- The VIEW has a specific process to perform the necessary updates ("Request for GUI update" process).
-This process is automatically called during the initialization, then upon request by the PRESENTER layer or by the MODEL layer (RequestRefreshUI).
+- The VIEW has a specific event to perform the necessary updates ("Request for refreshing the display" event).
+This event is automatically called during initialization, then upon request by the PRESENTER layer or by the MODEL layer (RequestRefreshUI).

 The notion of PRESENTER layer

 The PRESENTER layer is a class that performs the link between the VIEW and the MODEL.
 It organizes and formats the MODEL data that will be displayed in the VIEW.
 It groups the processes regarding the user actions.

 The PRESENTER layer does not have access to the VIEW, which means that the the PRESENTER layer must not directly access the controls of the VIEW.

 On the contrary, the PRESENTER layer can request from the VIEW to be updated (via RequestRefreshUI

 The same PRESENTER class can be used by several VIEWs (for a window or a report displaying the data coming from the same MODEL, for example : list of customers).